 First, you need to learn how to hold your camera properly; use both hands, one around the body and one around the lens and hold the camera close to your body for support.

 Also, for handheld shooting, make sure that you are using a shutter speed that is appropriate for your lens’ focal length.
-The rule of thumb is not to shoot at a shutter speed that is slower than your focal length:
+If you’re shutter speed is too slow, any unintentional movement of the camera will result in your entire photograph coming out blurry.
+The rule of thumb is not to shoot at a shutter speed that is slower than your focal length to minimize this problem:

 1 / Focal Length (in mm) = Minimum Shutter Speed (in seconds)